 Where are best places to eat before a Rangers game?

 On The Border Mexican Grill & Cantina is located 3 minutes from the ballpark.
 In Arlington, Pappasito’s Cantina and Plucker’s Wing Bar on Bagpiper are both fun place to eat & grab a cold drink.
 If you venture into Dallas, try the Mexican food at Mi Cocina.
+Only about a 2 minute drive from the stadium is Humperdinks.
+Humperdinks is a salt of the earth sports bar that often offers shuttles to and from the stadium before and after the game.
+It is a great place to park, eat, enjoy some drinks and take a ride to the game.

 Try the Captain Morgan Club for best variety of food.
 Ryan’s Express offers the best burgers.